seanboose/nx-rollup-swc-json-issue/README.md

 ## Steps for creating this reproduction:

-generate nx repo with `npx create-nx-workspace@latest`
+1. generate nx repo with `npx create-nx-workspace@latest`
 - choose React for app framework
 - choose emotion for styling

-generatd a lib with `npx nx generate @nrwl/react:library react-buildable-swc-2 --buildable --compiler=swc --no-interactive`
+2. generate lib with `npx nx generate @nrwl/react:library react-buildable-swc-2 --buildable --compiler=swc --no-interactive`

-add `"resolveJsonModules": true` to `tsconfig.json`
+3. add `"resolveJsonModules": true` to `tsconfig.json`

-add a .json file, import it in the default component, logg contents to console.
+4. add a .json file, import it in the default component, logg contents to console.

-build with `npx nx build react-buildable-swc`
+5. build with `npx nx build react-buildable-swc`

-see error:
+6. see error:
 ```
 ❯ nx build react-buildable-swc --skip-nx-cache